2018–2019 Gaza border protests: 25 May

 Some 1,600 Gazans attended the weekly Friday protests in two locations on 25 May.
 In one of the locations, dozens of youth reached less than 300 meters from the fence and burnt tires.
 East of the Gaza city reached the fence and tried to open it.
 The IDF Spokesperson's unit reported Palestinians threw an improvised explosive device towards soldiers.
 The IDF responded to the events with crowd-control means and live ammunition, hurting at least 109 Palestinians, ten of whom from live ammunition, according to medical sources in Gaza.
 Firebomb kites were also flown by the Palestinians towards Israel and were shot down by Israeli soldiers.
 Ismail Haniyeh and Yahya Sinwar visited one of the protest camps.

 1 June

 The Gaza Ministry of Health stated that 100 protesters were injured, 40 with live ammunition, and that among the casualties, Razan Ashraf al-Najjar, a young female paramedic dressed in medical staff uniform was shot dead by snipers who had opened fire on a group of five paramedics as they moved to assist wounded demonstrators near the fence.
-Numerous protests continued, Israeli firefighters were called in to douse fires on their side of the border, tires were burned, some attempts were made to damage the border fence, military vehicles were fired on and one infiltrator entered Israel, set off a grenade, and returned to the Strip.
+Numerous protests continued, Israeli firefighters were called in to douse fires on their side of the border, tires were burned, some attempts were made to damage the border fence, military vehicles were fired on and one infiltrator entered Israel, set off a grenade, and returned to Gaza.